gcgarner/IOTstack/docs/Accessing-your-Device-from-the-internet.md

 The expected result is the IP address of your router's WAN interface.
 It is a good idea to confirm that it is the same as you get from [whatismyipaddress.com](https://whatismyipaddress.com).

 A null result indicates failure so check your work.

+Remember, the Domain Name System is a *distributed* database.
+It takes *time* for changes to propagate.
+The response you get from directing a query to ns1.duckdns.org may not be the same as the response you get from any other DNS server.
+You often have to wait until cached records expire and a recursive query reaches the authoritative DuckDNS name-servers.

 #### <a name="duckDNSauto"> Running the DuckDNS client automatically </a>